Risk Arbitrage Today: Dissecting Rite Aid's Letter

 BUT

-This wasn't Rite Aid managment's first letter of 2017 to employees.
+This wasn't Rite Aid management's first letter of 2017 to employees.

 Here's one from January 30.
 And one from April 25.

-The three letters are very similiar.
+The three letters are very similar.
 The one notable exception is the line in the current letter about there being no guarantee that the deal will receive FTC approval.
 No kidding.
 And the April letter wasn't glass half full or empty concerning FTC approval anyway.

 Ultimately, the letters and hundreds of other things will not determine this deal's fate.
 I have been surprised that this deal wasn't approved months ago.
 I don't know what the FTC will do but feel that RAD would have a strong chance of winning in court, if it came to that.